Identification schemes

 \( \eqalign{ z_{1}^{2} \: mod \: n &= y \cdot a \: mod \: n &&(a = z_{0}^{2}) \\ z_{1}^{2} \: mod \: n &= y \cdot z_{0}^{2} \: mod \: n \\ z_{1}^{2} \cdot (z_{0}^{2})^{-1} \: mod \: n &= y \cdot z_{0}^{2} \cdot (z_{0}^{2})^{-1} \: mod \: n &&(z_{0}^{2} \cdot (z_{0}^{2})^{-1} = 1) \\ z_{1}^{2} \cdot (z_{0}^{2})^{-1} \: mod \: n &= y \: mod \: n &&(\mbox{exponent rule}) \\ z_{1}^{2} \cdot (z_{0}^{-1})^{2} \: mod \: n &= y \: mod \: n &&(\mbox{exponent rule}) \\ (z_{1} \cdot z_{0}^{-1})^{2} \: mod \: n &= y \: mod \: n } \)

-To prove that the protocol is zero-knowledge we have to build a simulator \( M \) that can convince Victor about that \( y \) is a square modulo \( n \) (notice that \( M \) doesn't know the value of \( x \)).
+To prove that the protocol is zero-knowledge, we need to construct a simulator \( M \) that can convince Victor that \( y \) is a square modulo \( n \) (note that \( M \) does not know the value of \( x \)).
 The simulator \( M \) is constructed as follows:

-Step (3) where \( M \) rewind Victor may seem a bit odd, but it's essential the same as restarting a computer (in our case Victor) when it freeze (in our case when \( M \) receives a challenge from Victor it can't answer).
-We see that \( M \) still satisfies completeness because when \( c=b \) then:
+Step (3), where \( M \) rewinds Victor, may seem a bit odd, but it is essentially the same as restarting a computer (in our case, Victor) when it freezes (in our case, when \( M \) receives a challenge from Victor that it cannot answer).
+We see that \( M \) still satisfies completeness because when \( c=b \), then:

 \( \eqalign{ a_{M} \cdot y^{c} \: mod \: n &= (r^{2} \cdot (y^{-1})^{c}) \cdot y^{c} \: mod \: n &&(\mbox{exponent rule})\\ &= r^{2} \cdot (y^{c})^{-1} \cdot y^{c} \: mod \: n &&((y^{c})^{-1} \cdot y^{c} \: mod \: n = 1)\\ &= r^{2} \: mod \: n } \)